Several years ago I was asked by a friend if I celebrate Christmas any differently as a Catholic as opposed to when I was Protestant.

 1. Bring out a creche and hide baby Jesus.

 This helps the little ones understand that we’re awaiting Jesus’ coming into the world.
-(Just today, my five year old Benedict - while looking at the creche - yelled, "Hey!
+(A couple of years ago, my then five year old Benedict - while looking at the creche - worriedly exclaimed, "Hey!
 Where's baby Jesus?"
 This gave my wife a chance to explain that Advent is a time of expectation.)

 Of course, the younger kids like to play with the figures.
 So if you haven’t bought one, get one that’s not breakable.
 (We love the Fontanini set.)